sabirshalabi/twilio-chatbot-gpt/README.md

 python app.py
 ```
 4. Send a text message to your Twilio phone number with your question or request.
 The chatbot will respond with an answer or information.
-## Troubleshooting
-If you encounter any issues while using the Twilio-GPT Chatbot, you can check the 'chat_log.txt' file for more information and troubleshoot accordingly.